averyramirez/vinylApp/README.md

 # Vinyl Collecting App
+- Curate a personal catalog of your vinyl collection
-- Use Discog's API to pull information about vinyl records
+- Use data from Discog's API to render release information